Arithmetic geometry of toric varieties. Metrics, measures and heights: Introduction

 Our first addition to the toric dictionary is the following classification result.
-Assume that the function $\psi$ is concave and that $|\psi-\Psi|$ is bounded.
-Then~$\|\cdot\|_{\psi}$ extends to an semipositive{} toric metric on $L^{\an}$ and, moreover, every semipositive{} toric metric on $L^{\an}$ arises in this way (Theorem~\ref{thm:13}\eqref{item:37}).
-There is a similar characterization of DSP toric metrics in terms of differences of concave functions (Corollary \ref{cor:14}) and a characterization of toric metrics that involves the topology of the variety with corners associated to~$X_{\Sigma }$ (Proposition \ref{prop:14}).
+Assume that the function $\psiabs$ is concave and that $|\psiabs-\Psi|$ is bounded.
+Then~$\|\cdot\|_{\psiabs}$ extends to a semipositive{} toric metric on $L^{\an}$ and, moreover, every semipositive{} toric metric on $L^{\an}$ arises in this way (Theorem~\ref{thm:13}\eqref{item:37}).
+There is a similar characterization of DSP toric metrics in terms of differences of concave functions (Theorem \ref{thm:24}) and a characterization of toric metrics that involves the topology of the variety with corners associated to~$X_{\Sigma }$ (Proposition \ref{prop:14}).
 As a consequence of these classification results, we obtain a new interpretation of the canonical metric of~$L^{\an}$ as the metric associated to the concave function $\Psi $ under this correspondence.

 We can also classify semipositive{} metrics in terms of concave functions on polytopes: there is a bijective correspondence between the space of continuous concave functions on~$\Delta_{\Psi}$ and the space of semipositive{} toric metrics on $L^{\an}$ (Theorem~\ref{thm:13}\eqref{item:38}).
 This correspondence is induced by the previous one and the Legendre-Fenchel duality of concave functions.
-Namely, let $\|\cdot\|$ be an semipositive{} toric metric on $L^{\an}$, write $\ov L=(L,\|\cdot\|)$ and let $\psi $ be the corresponding concave function.
-The associate \emph{roof function}~$\vartheta _{\ov L,s}\colon \Delta_{\Psi}\to\R$ is the concave function defined as $\lambda_{K}$ times the Legendre-Fenchel dual $\psi^{\vee}$.
+Namely, let $\|\cdot\|$ be a semipositive{} toric metric on $L^{\an}$, write $\ov L=(L,\|\cdot\|)$ and $\psiabs $ the corresponding concave function.
+The associated \emph{roof function}~$\vartheta _{\ov L,s}\colon \Delta_{\Psi}\to\R$ is the concave function defined as the Legendre-Fenchel dual~$\psiabs^{\vee}$.
 One of the main outcomes of this text is that the pair $(\Delta_{\Psi},\vartheta_{\ov L,s})$ plays, in the arithmetic geometry of toric varieties, a role analogous to that of the polytope in its algebraic geometry.

-Our second addition to the dictionary is the following characterization of the measure associated to an semipositive{} toric metric.
-Let $X$, $\ov L$ and $\psi$ be as before, and write
+Our second addition to the dictionary is the following characterization of the measure associated to a semipositive{} toric metric.
+Let $X$, $\ov L$ and $\psiabs$ be as before, and write